Exifers/Dungeon-Builder/README.md

 # Dungeon-Builder
-Generates a custom format file that describes a dungeon structure to generate in a Minecraft map.
+Generates a custom format file that describes a dungeon structure to generate in a Minecraft map.# Languages
+# Test
++ sketch
++ mean
++ rails
++ nodes.js, and javascript libraries
++ ruby
++ perl

 # How to use this project ?
 To generate the structure in a Minecraft world, you will need to use filters in MCEdit (http://www.mcedit.net/).
 MCEdit allows the user to do all kind of stuff in a Minecraft world given a python script called a filter.